 - For marinade – Hoisin sauce, oyster sauce, honey, rice vinegar, soy sauce, sesame oil, garlic cloves (finely chopped), ginger (finely chopped), black pepper.

-- Boneless skinless chicken thighs – Cut into thin strips.
+- Boneless skinless chicken thighs – I like to cut them into thin strips.

 - Veggies – Cabbage (we used half green, half purple), carrot, shiitake mushrooms, scallions ( green part only).